e2eSolutionArchitect/troubleshoot/kubernetes/k8s-quick-intro.md

 ## High level K8s architecture
 - A k8s custer has a Master and one or more Worker Nodes
-- Every nodes have container runtime installed. (container runtime such as docker or some other CR)
+- Every nodes have container runtime installed. (container runtime such as docker, rkt, container-d etc)

 ## Conponents in Master node
 - Contrainer runtime ( such as Docker )